Mabel Howard: Cabinet Minister

 Howard became a Cabinet Minister only four years after entering Parliament.
 In 1947, she became Minister of Health and Child Welfare and was the first woman Cabinet Minister in the Commonwealth outside of Britain.
 When the Labour Party was returned to office in 1957, Howard again achieved Cabinet rank as Minister of Social Security and Child Welfare and Minister for the Welfare of Women and Children.
 Harry Atmore, the Independent MP for Nelson, recognised Mabel Howard's contribution to New Zealand: "She is a real advocate for the women of this country and with the experience she has had – much wider than ladies of her age usually have – she can speak with authority".

 Howard advocated for equal rights for women, especially equal pay, and campaigned on many issues including social security, the cost of living and housing.
 She stated that she "worked like a slave".
 She is quoted as saying:

 I was in politics for a purpose – my very life was politics.
 I suppose this was because I was more manly than most women; that’s why I never married.

 Community service

+During World War Two she organised the Canterbury Women's War Service Auxiliary and chaired a club for servicewomen in Christchurch.
+In relation to this work she said, "I am a pacifist at heart, at a time like this one cannot be a pacifist and retain one's honour.
+Women can best serve their country by being prepared for any emergency."

 She worked as a volunteer for many organisations, among them St John's Ambulance and the Royal New Zealand Society for the Prevention of Cruelty to Animals (RNZSPCA).
 She successfully fought to enact the first Prevention of Cruelty to Animals Bill in 1960 and was president of the Canterbury branch of the RNZSPCA for nearly twenty years.